core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 ## The "identityref" Type

+This specification support two approaches for encoding identityref, a SID as defined in [I.D-somaraju-core-sid] or a name as defined in {{I-D.ietf-netmod-yang-json}} section 6.8.

+** SIDs as identityref: **

-Leafs of type identityref MUST be encoded using a CBOR unsigned integer data item (major type 0) and MUST contain a registered SID.
+SIDs are globally unique and may be used as identityref.
+This approach is both compact and simple to implement.
+When SID are used, identityref MUST be encoded using a CBOR unsigned integer data item (major type 0) and set to a SID allocated from a registered SID range.

+** Name as identityref: **

+Alternatively, an identityref may be encoded using a name as defined in {{I-D.ietf-netmod-yang-json}} section 6.8.
+When a names are used, identityref MUST be encoded using a CBOR text string data item (major type 3).
+If the identity is defined in another module than the leaf node containing the identityref value, the namespace-qualified form MUST be used.
+Otherwise, both the simple and namespace-qualified forms are permitted.

 Definition example {{RFC7223}}: